-EPO made cash contributions of \$68.1 million under the Caverns LLC Agreement during the six months ended June 30, 2008.
+EPO made cash contributions of \$86.4 million under the Caverns LLC Agreement during the nine months ended September 30, 2008.
 These expenditures are associated with storage-related projects sponsored by EPO's NGL marketing activities and represent 100% of the costs of such projects to date.
 EPO expects that its NGL marketing activities will benefit from these projects.
-At present, Mont Belvieu Caverns is not expected to generate any identifiable incremental earnings in connection with these projects; thus, the sharing ratio for Mont Belvieu Caverns is not expected to change from the current ratio of 66% for Duncan Energy Partners and 34% for EPO.
-We expect EPO to make \$23.8 million of contributions to Mont Belvieu Caverns in connection with these construction projects during the remainder of 2008.
+At present, Mont Belvieu Caverns is not expected to generate any identifiable incremental cash flows in connection with these projects; thus, the sharing ratio for Mont Belvieu Caverns is not expected to change from the current ratio of 66% for Duncan Energy Partners and 34% for EPO.
+However, as noted above, beginning in November 2008, EPO will receive a special allocation of depreciation related to these projects.
+We expect EPO to make \$37.5 million of contributions to Mont Belvieu Caverns in connection with these construction projects during the remainder of 2008 through the first quarter of 2009.
 The constructed assets are the property of Mont Belvieu Caverns.